Can I Generate? logoCan I Generate?

 Numbers don’t replicate exact tok/s benchmarks — they’re a relative-comparison proxy.
 Trust the ranking, not the absolute numbers.

-VRAM figures are sourced from official model cards, the ComfyUI blog, and community benchmarks.
-Quantized numbers reflect city96 GGUF builds and Kijai FP8 builds, both of which the ComfyUI ecosystem standardizes around.
+VRAM figures come from official model cards, ComfyUI’s blog, the HF model pages, and community benchmarks.
+Quantized numbers reflect city96 GGUF builds and Kijai FP8 builds for diffusion; vLLM / llama.cpp builds for audio LLMs.

 All detection and scoring happens client-side.
 No analytics, no telemetry, no API calls.
 You can verify by opening DevTools → Network and watching: nothing goes out.